Leiden Institute of Physics

 Research at the Leiden Institute of Physics (LION) is foundational and curiosity driven.
 All our scientists share a desire to increase the knowledge of the world around us, in an open atmosphere of inquiry from which innovative ideas emerge that provide applications and value for society.

-We value the unity of physics as a discipline, from the largest to the smallest scale.
-Therefore we study a broad range of systems and phenomena, from cosmic strings to DNA strands, from granular materials to quantum dots and from protein assemblies to socio‐economic networks.
+At LION we embrace the full breadth of physics, addressing questions from the smallest to the largest scales, and from extremely fast to very slow processes.
+We study a broad range of systems and phenomena, from cosmic strings to DNA strands, from granular materials to quantum dots and from protein assemblies to socio‐economic networks.